 To prepare, Chris spent 2 afternoons clearing trees for power lines in a way that won’t scar the land along our right-of-way or compromise the privacy of our acreage.
 I’m so grateful he put in the legwork to do that.
 Chris is good at things.
 I didn’t know that a cleared area could look this good.
 Rather than missing the trees, we’re enjoying a pretty new path through the woods.
 We’re excited about the new space for [appropriately coppiced] fruit trees to feed us and wildlife.
 The hardwoods adjacent to the power corridor have more bandwidth to grow.

-He and our neighbor ended up creating something more than a blind.
-It’s 8×8′ and next to our main campsite, so it will double as shelter for campers, especially in these months before the dome is built.
-It awaits siding and a “Fort Turkeybird” sign but is nearly done and is an awesome place to relax.
+He and a neighbor built an 8×8′ building next to an existing campsite area, so it could double as shelter for campers, especially in the months before the dome is built.
+It awaits siding and a “Fort Turkeybird” sign but is a nice place to wait out bad weather when we’re on the land.

 Our land is 1/3 mile from the road, so a driveway that’s travel-safe and durable is a priority.

-Chris interviewed 3 excavators recommended by a trusted local source (our power guy) and scheduled the one with the best quote.
-Besides preparing the driveway, they’ll install a tile where the spring is barely underground and creating a big soggy spot.
-And they’ll level a spot for the barn, clearing the kudzu in the process.
+Chris interviewed 3 excavators recommended by our power company rep and scheduled the one with the quote that made the most sense to us.
+Besides preparing the driveway, they’ll install a tile where a spring is creating a boggy spot.
+Lastly, they’ll level a place for the barn, clearing kudzu in the process.

-The big upside is that this project will double as the final preparation for our power installation.
-As they clear the way for the barn and driveway, they’ll be opening the last of the corridor necessary for our two power poles.
+A big upside is that this project will double as the final preparation for our power installation.
+As they clear the way for the barn and driveway, they’ll be opening the last stretch of corridor needed for power poles.

-We hope to have this done by mid April but are guessing that even securing the quotes months in advance won’t mean that happens in a timely way.
+We hope to have this done by mid April but are guessing that, like everything, it’ll happen when it happens.
 We are patience, we are patience.

 The biggest concern we’ve had about this process is financing the home we’re about to build.
-Construction loans are a rip, sparkling credit scores or no. Rather than be sunk by bad loan rates for the unconventional home (dome) we’re planning, we started to consider less adventurous housing options, like a cabin or rondette.
+Construction loans are a rip, with or without sparkling credit scores.
+Rather than be sunk by bad loan rates for the unconventional home (dome) we’re planning, we started to consider less adventurous housing options, like a cabin or rondette.

 But we want a dome.
 So we have gently harassed a range of friends and family members with financial savvy to give us suggestions.
-Thanks to their excellent advice, we formed a multi-pronged solution to avoiding a construction loan, which I’ll post about when we’ve solidified more so as not to jinx.
+Thanks to their advice, we formed a multi-pronged solution to avoid a construction loan.

 Spoiler though, that it won’t involve crowdsourcing or Kickstarter.
 If you follow enough homesteader feeds, you’ll eventually find those guilty of asking for donations without plans to reinvest the money to benefit the greater community.
 It’s not okay to ask your friends to pay for your chicken coop unless you’re offering free eggs in return, y’all!
 Salvaging and repurposing and eschewing money are all worthy acitons, but #basic homesteaders living off others’ handouts should be nothing but a reality TV cliché.